 Chlamydiae are Gram-negative obligate intracellular bacteria that infect mainly epithelial mucosa and have been implicated in a broad spectrum of diseases in mammals and birds.
-Chlamydia (C.) psittaci is the causative agent of psittacosis, a widespread infection in psittacine birds and domestic poultry.
-Transmission of C. psittaci to humans and the zoonotic potential of this infection have been documented by different studies.
-In natural hosts, clinical outcomes of C. psittaci-infection range from clinical silence to severe or even mortal illness.
-Consistent with the intracellular localization of chlamydia, T cell-mediated immune responses against this bacteria are observed in infected organisms.
+Chlamydia (C.) psittaci is the causative agent of psittacosis (notifiable disease).
+The zoonotic potential of this infection have been documented by different studies.
 Dendritic cells (DCs) are among the first immune cells encountered by chlamydia.
-It is thought that cytotoxic CD8+ T cells primed by MHC I/antigen-presentation of infected DCs play an important role in the immune response against the bacterial pathogen.
-Despite the crucial role of DCs and CD8+ T cells during chlamydial infection, the mechanism by which chlamydial antigens are processed and presented on cell surface MHC I molecules is only poorly understood.
-We could demonstrate that fundamental cellular recycling and maintenance mechanisms, known as autophagy, play a critical role in chlamydial antigen processing in infected DCs.
-During our studies we discovered a novel pathway of MHC I cross-presentation that is initiated with a host cellular attack physically disrupting the bacterial vacuole, involves autophagy to collect cytosolic chlamydia and concludes with multi-step antigenic processing in separate cellular compartments.
-The findings provide new insights into the cellular mechanisms of antigen presentation as well as cell autonomous defense and have important implications for the future design of therapeutic strategies.
+Cytotoxic CD8+ T cells primed by antigen presentation of infected DCs play an important role in the immune response against the bacterial pathogen.
+However, the mechanism by which chlamydial antigens are processed and presented by MHC molecules is only poorly understood.

-In contrast to chlamydia, coxiella is able to survive in autophagic compartments.
-Different studies suggest a functional role of autophagy in the establishment of cellular infections with coxiella.
-In this context, we are interested to investigate the influence of coxiella on cell autonomous defense of infected cells as well as the immune subversion of MHC-mediated antigen processing and presentation.
+In contrast to chlamydia, coxiella can survive in acidic autophagic compartments.
+Coxiella (C.) burnetii is the causative agent of Q-fever, a notifiable zoonosis.
+We are interested to investigate the influence of coxiella on cell autonomous defense of infected DCs as well as the immune subversion of MHC-mediated antigen processing and presentation.